jackrwalker/carabid2024/README.md

 For each site, the community-weighted mean (CWM) value of each functional trait was calculated using the proportion of each species found at each site.
 For example, if four of species A and six of species B were found at a site, and the mean body size of those species were 3mm and 7mm respectively, the CWM body size for that site would be (0.43) + (0.67) = 5.4mm.

 Variables:

 site: field site ID

 city: the city that site was located in

-urban: urbanisation measured as % impervious surface cover bodysize.weighted: community-weighted mean body size (mm) rll.weighted: community-weighted mean relative leg length latrange.weighted: community-weighted mean latitudinal range wingmorph.weighted: community-weighted mean wing morphology (0 = brachypterous, 1 = macropterous) smp.weighted: community-weighted mean soil moisture preference (0 = dry, 1 = wet)
+urban: urbanisation measured as % impervious surface cover

+bodysize.weighted: community-weighted mean body size (mm)

+rll.weighted: community-weighted mean relative leg length

+latrange.weighted: community-weighted mean latitudinal range

+wingmorph.weighted: community-weighted mean wing morphology (0 = brachypterous, 1 = macropterous)

+smp.weighted: community-weighted mean soil moisture preference (0 = dry, 1 = wet)

 Data was derived from the following sources:

 GBIF.org 2024.
 GBIF Occurrence Download https://doi.org/10.15468/dl.7hqqnh.
 Accessed 29 August 2024.

 Lindroth, C.H.
 1992.
 Ground Beetles (Carabidae) of Fennoscandia: A Zoogeographic Study (Amerind Publishing Co.
 Pvt.
 Ltd., New Delhi).

 Luff, M.L.
 1998.
 Provisional atlas of the ground beetles (Coleoptera: Carabidae) of Britain (Biological Records Centre, Huntingdon).

 Turin, H. 2000.
 De Nederlandse Loopkevers: Verspreiding en Oecologie (Coleoptera: Carabidae) (KNNV, Leiden).

-Funding provided by Natural Environment Research Council Adapting to the Challenges of a Changing Environment Doctoral Training Partnership (ACCE DTP), grant no. (NE/S00713X/1).
+Funding provided by Natural Environment Research Council Adapting to the Challenges of a Changing Environment Doctoral Training Partnership (NERC ACCE DTP), grant no. (NE/S00713X/1).